berdosi/multicorn_smtp/README.md

 ## How to Use

+1. Make sure you have an SMTP server running on localhost.
-1. Install multicorn
+2. Install multicorn
-2. Create the server in PostgreSQL
+3. Create the server in PostgreSQL
-3. Create the foreign table
+4. Create the foreign table
-4. Run simple SELECT queries filtering for a single URL.
+5. INSERT into the table with `from`, `to`, `subject`, `body_html` and `body` columns.

 ```
 $ sudo apt install postgresql-12-python3-multicorn